andlo/mycroft-skills-list-gitbook/skills/bark-skill.padresb.md

 ---
-description: Barks like a dog
+description: 'Barks like a dog'
 ---

 ### _bark-skill.padresb_